Originally published on November 2, 2020. Last updated October 22, 2021.

 - Email #3: Friday at 7:36 P.M.

-Each message built on the previous email.
-Let’s take a look at #1, which features tips for surviving a too-long Thanksgiving dinner:
+Each message builds on the previous email.
+Let’s take a look at #1, which features tips for surviving a long Thanksgiving dinner:

 Subject line: BLACK FRIDAY STARTS NOW

-Next up is an email that was sent the morning of Black Friday, telling consumers they don’t have to leave the house to make their dog happy:
+Next up is an email that was sent the morning of Black Friday, telling subscribers they don’t have to leave the house to make their dog happy:

 Subject line: How the Grinch stole (record scratch) BLACK FRIDAY?!

-Finally, BarkBox wrapped things up in the early evening with one last (adorable) plug.
+Finally, BarkBox wrapped things up in the early evening with one last plug.

 Subject line: grinch grinch grinch grinch grinch grinch grinch grinch

-This email campaign is a great example of how you can create emails that appeal to your customer all the way from Thanksgiving Day to the weekend.
+This email campaign is a great example of how to create emails that appeal to your subscribers starting on Thanksgiving Day all the way to the weekend.